 What does the new funding from Congress mean for students with disabilities?

-Meghan: There’s a lot of discussion these days about the pandemic and how hard it’s been for students and their families, especially around interrupted learning and growing opportunity or achievement gaps.
+Meghan: There’s a lot of discussion these days about the pandemic and how hard it’s been for students and their families, especially around interrupted learning and growing opportunity gaps, often called achievement gaps.
 But those gaps aren’t new for marginalized populations, whether it’s students with disabilities, students of color, or students from low-income families.
-Achievement gaps have always been with us, but now that all students have experienced hardship, the political will to invest heavily in education is unlike anything we’ve seen before.
+These gaps have always been with us, but now that all students have experienced hardship, the political will to invest heavily in education is unlike anything we’ve seen before.
 Our hope is that with this major influx of federal funding to address instructional loss, we can finally begin to close these longstanding gaps for good.

 How did NCLD develop its recommendations for the best ways to invest these recovery funds?

 Meghan: We structured our recommendations to respond specifically to the challenges we see facing our students with disabilities, including academic achievement, social-emotional development, and family supports.
 We identified four areas of focus:

 - Effective progress monitoring and accurate evaluations for specialized instruction